grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/01 HTTP requests.md

 </CodeGroup>

+You might prefer to report this data in a single metric:
-You can aggregate data from dynamic URLs by explicitly setting a name tag:
+To aggregate data from dynamic URLs, explicitly set a `name` tag:

 <CodeGroup labels={["explicit_tag.js"]} lineNumbers={[true]}>